-The Company was incorporated in England and Wales on 15th April, 2002 under the name of Permanent Finance (No. 1) PLC.
-The Company changed its name to Permanent Financing (No. 1) PLC on 24th April, 2002.
-The principal purpose of the Company is to issue asset backed floating and fixed rate notes and enter into all financial arrangements in that connection.
-The Company has not had any trading activity to date.
+The Company was incorporated in England and Wales on 8th December, 2003.
+The principal purpose of the Company is to issue asset backed floating and fixed rate notes and to enter into all financial arrangements in that connection.
+The Company has not had any trading activity since the date of incorporation.
+No audited statutory financial statements have been prepared and no dividends have been declared or paid since the date of incorporation.